-The CliF Vulnerability Index project team gratefully acknowledges the Joint Research Center of the European Commission, whose consultation during the development of our index methodology significantly deepened our understanding of the INFORM Risk and INFORM Climate Change indices.
-These insights informed the evolution of the CliF Vulnerability Index, with the INFORM indices ultimately serving as a key pillar.
-We also extend our sincere thanks to the climate finance specialists whose feedback and perspectives helped shape the final framing of the CliF Vulnerability Index.
-Financial support for the project was provided by The Rockefeller Foundation.
+The CliF-VI project team gratefully acknowledges the Joint Research Center of the European Commission, whose consultation during the development of our index methodology significantly deepened our understanding of the INFORM Risk and INFORM Climate Change indices.
+These insights informed the evolution of the CliF-VI, with the INFORM indices ultimately serving as a key pillar.
+We also extend our sincere thanks to the climate finance specialists whose feedback and perspectives helped shape the final framing of the CliF-VI.
+Funding was provided The Rockefeller Foundation.